Murder of Pearl Bryan: Web and TV shows

 An episode of Ghost Adventures explored Bryan's murder and claims of supernatural activity at Bobby Mackey's Music World.
 The Ghost Adventures crew claim an Ovilus device allowed them to contact the spirit of Scott Jackson and hear him confess to the murder (2008).

 Bryan's murder is featured in the second episode of Most Terrifying Places in America (2009).

 The case was featured in an episode of the PRX podcast Criminal, which focused on the many versions of a folk song about the murder (2015).

 The BuzzFeed Unsolved episode called The Ghosts and Demons Of Bobby Mackey's reviewed part of Pearl's murder (2017).

 Produced by Karga Seven Pictures, the third episode of Travel Channels Believers entitled Hell's Honky-Tonk dealt with an allegedly haunted country music nightclub, mentioning a 19th-century story of a pregnant woman's dead body that was found headless.
 Due to anonymization, names were seemingly changed and the murder was supposed to have been taking place in Tennessee (2020).

 Am episode on the YouTube channel Mystery Archives titled The Untold Story of the Demonic Bobby Mackey's mentions the history of Pearl and her murder (2023).

 Books and artwork

-An illustrated oracle card in the Southern Gothic Oracle expansion pack called The Haunts features a grisly illustration of Bryan's headless ghost wandering in the Kentucky moonlight (2021).
+An illustrated oracle card in the Haunts Oracle card deck features a grisly illustration of Bryan's headless ghost wandering in the Kentucky moonlight (2021).
 The deck was designed by Stacey Williams-Ng and features a variety of Southern ghosts, monsters and cryptids.